 Other groundbreaking Industry 4.0 technologies include virtual and augmented reality, which can simulate the real world, and the Internet of Things, which is fundamentally a system of complex processes across distances connected and automated through the internet.

-A brief history of innovations
+A brief History of Innovations

 The First Industrial Revolution began in the mid-18th century in Great Britain when scientists found a way to harness the power of steam and water.
 The discovery led to the creation of machines that optimized labour that was previously done manually by people and animals.